hungdv136/rio-js/README.md

 ## Start API server

 Assume that you are trying to write integration test for your API `POST /checkout` which depends on an external API for payment.
+To make it simple, this API forwards request to 3rd party API, then returns responded data from 3rd party back to the caller.
 See [Index](src/server/index.ts) for more details.
 Run the below command to start Rio and your example API server before running your test suites

 ```bash
 make up